 Perhaps the most important naval group record Palmer’s time aboard HMS Montagu (1901).
 There are numerous onboard and crew group photographs, plus an important series taken with the ship aground on Lundy Island in 1906 – and of the salvage attempts.
 It seems Palmer also submitted a selection of these wreck and salvage photographs to ‘Jane’s Fighting Ships’ – who published eight of them in 1907.
 It was Plymouth City Museum’s acquisition of the brass ‘M’ of Montagu that had led to Plymouth’s initial added interest in purchasing the Palmer album.

-These Edwardian albums have long been a ‘treasure trove’ for reference images; used in local history books and museum exhibitions etc. The content has also long deserved the wider on-line access now offered – thanks to ‘Plymouth Pictured’, a digitisation and cataloguing project supported by the Heritage Lottery Fund.
+These Edwardian albums have long been a ‘treasure trove’ for reference images; used in local history books and museum exhibitions etc. The content has also long deserved the wider on-line access now offered – thanks to ‘Plymouth Pictured’, a digitisation and cataloguing project supported by The National Lottery Heritage Fund.
 The digitisation was prioritised because of the poor condition of the albums.
 Digitisation has ensured that each image is now copied and catalogued individually, at the same time capturing the relevant page layouts and page order, complete with captions.
 As a result, the original album and photographs can be archived and are no longer subjected to regular handling.